HSCorpTTNO/RMOS/README.md

 # RMOS

-RMOS is a UNIX-like kernel written in C and Assembly.
+RMOS is a UNIX-like Operating System written in C and Assembly.
 It is currently in its early stages of development.
 Anyone wanting to test this can clone it locally and run the kernel image in a virtualized environment such as QEMU.

 ### Contributors